 The Record of Members & Fees Paid and the File of Expenditure and Receipt documents are self-explanatory.

 Due to special Financial and Bank Regulations currently existing in many countries, the Treasurer will be obliged to set up a banking account in accordance with the security regulations of his country of residence.
 This may require the Association to provide the bank with personal details and signatures of all the Executive Committee Members, or if they are not resident in the same country, of a local Director of the Association.
 If requested, the Executive Committee will supply a letter to the bank, stating the Treasurer is authorised to receive and dispense all monies on the Association’s behalf.
 Either, the members of the Executive Committee or the Treasurer and the Director, shall be co-signatories of the bank account.
 This authority must receive the approval of the Board of Directors before it is released.
 The bank account shall be in the name of the Association, that is, “Internet Philatelic Dealers Association, Inc.,”

-- Paypal – Under Paypal’s current rules the Association’s Paypal account must be linked to an IPDA, Inc. bank account.
-This will facilitate the transfer of funds from the Paypal account to the bank account when directed by the Treasurer.
-To provide the Association and the Treasurer with adequate protection the Paypal account must be in the name of the Association or where this is not possible, in the name of the Treasurer, such as, “P.Sxxxxxxx -IPDA, Inc.” with the Paypal account named as ipda.username@his email address.
-To keep fees to a reasonable minimum, the transfer of monies from the Paypal account to the Association’s bank account maybe made when the balance due to the Association reaches US$151.00 or above.
-In practise, funds should not remain in the Paypal account longer than is necessary.
+- PayPal – Under PayPal’s current rules the Association’s PayPal account must be linked to an IPDA, Inc. bank account.
+This will facilitate the transfer of funds from the PayPal account to the bank account when directed by the Treasurer.
+To provide the Association and the Treasurer with adequate protection the PayPal account must be in the name of the Association or where this is not possible, in the name of the Treasurer, such as, “P.Sxxxxxxx -IPDA, Inc.” with the PayPal account named as ipda.username@his email address.
+To keep fees to a reasonable minimum, the transfer of monies from the PayPal account to the Association’s bank account may be made when the balance due to the Association reaches US$151.00 or above.
+In practice, funds should not remain in the PayPal account longer than is necessary.

 This document should be copied and filed.